-The parameter h/LL measures the VBP turbulence against the LSP turbulence.
-Large h/LL values (h/LL>1) indicate a dominant role of the VBP turbulence, otherwise it is the LSP turbulence.
-The ratio also shows an intensive seasonal variation (Figure S2).
-It is much larger in winter (generally greater than 1) compared to summer, implying a generally more dominant role of the LSP turbulence over the VBP turbulence in winter.
-A consistent seasonality of the LSP and VBP turbulence has been reported by Li et al. (8).
+The parameter h/LL measures the VBP turbulence source against the LSP.
+Large h/LL values (h/LL>1) indicate a dominant role of the VBP turbulence over LSP turbulence.
+The ratio also shows an intensive seasonal variation reflective of when the ocean tends to be cooled from above (Figure S2).
+This ratio is much larger in winter (generally greater than 1) compared to summer, implying a generally more dominant role of the LSP turbulence over the VBP turbulence in winter.
+A consistent view of LSP versus VBP turbulence has been reported by Li et al. (8).

 To measure the relative GSP magnitude, the ratio h/Ls is proposed.
-It is GSP that dominates over AGSP when h/LL>1 but AGSP over GSP when h/LL<1.
-Seasonal variation of h/LL is also noted (Figure S3).
-Larger h/LL values in winter is believed to be a result of more active submesoscale fronts with intensive horizontal density gradients (20), and tend to favor stronger GSP turbulence than AGSP.
+It is GSP that dominates over AGSP when h/Ls>1 but AGSP over GSP when h/Ls<1.
+Seasonal variation of h/Ls is also noted (Figure S3).
+Larger h/Ls values in winter result from more active submesoscale fronts with intense horizontal density gradients (20), and these fronts strengthen GSP more than stronger winter storms increase AGSP.
 As a result, the PDF peaks around 4.07 in winter, much larger than 1.05 in summer.